UI for Blazor

 The Telerik DateInput automatically translates culture-aware formats to the client so users see the dates they are used to – for example, if you set the format to “d” people in the US can see MM/dd/yyyy while people in the UK can see dd/MM/yyyy.

-The Telerik Blazor DateInput has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor DateInput has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create a new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.

 The Telerik UI for Blazor DateInput component supports right-to-left configuration.
 The RTL functionality is supported by most of our components to accommodate users who communicate in a right-to-left language script, such as Arabic and Hebrew.